Learn more about Jira Cloud products, features, plans, and migration.

 Give your app a unique name and add an optional description.

-Create a Homepage URL by subbing your domain and app name into the following structure: http(s)://<your-domain>/apps/<your-github-app-name.
+Create a homepage URL by combining your domain and app name in the following structure: http(s)://<your-domain>/apps/<your-github-app-name

 Copy URLs from Jira to GitHub

-Next, copy URLs from the manual app creation page in Jira.
+Next, copy the URLs from your Jira manual app creation page to GitHub:

-Copy the User Authorization Callback URL from Jira and paste it into the Callback URL field in GitHub.
+Copy the User Authorization Callback URL and paste it into the Callback URL field in GitHub.

-Copy the Setup URL from Jira and paste it into the Setup URL field in GitHub.
+Copy the Setup URL and paste it into its field in GitHub.

-Copy the Webhook URL from Jira and paste it into the Webhook URL field in GitHub.
+Copy the Webhook URL and paste it into its field in GitHub.

-Add a Webhook Secret.
-This field is optional in GitHub, but it's required for Jira to listen to and process webhook events.
-You can provide a random or simple string, like "mycompanyisawesome".
+This is optional in GitHub, but it's needed for Jira to listen to and process webhook events.
+It can be something random, like 'jirarocks’.

-To allow Jira to listen to events from GitHub and populate your project with development data, you need to grant permissions and subscribe to events at both the repository and organization levels in GitHub.
+To allow Jira to listen to webhook events and populate development data from GitHub, you need to add permissions and event subscriptions.

 Review all the fields in your GitHub app form.

-Click Create GitHub App to save and move to the final step in Jira.
+Select Create GitHub App to save and submit your app.

-Copy the App ID and Client ID fields from GitHub and paste them into their respective fields in Jira.
+Copy the App ID and Client ID fields and paste them into their fields in Jira.

-In GitHub, select Generate a new client secret, wait for the page to refresh, and then copy and paste the secret into the GitHub client secret field in Jira.
+Select Generate a new client secret, wait for the page to refresh, and then copy and paste it into the GitHub client secret field in Jira.

-In GitHub, select Generate a private key to download a pem file.
-Upload this file to the Private key field in Jira.
+Select Generate a private key to download a pem file.
+Upload the file to the Private key field in Jira.